Variables, modules, and boolean operations keep the model easy to revise.

 A SCAD file is a plain-text source file that describes geometry using code rather than direct mouse-driven modeling.
 In the OpenSCAD ecosystem, a .scad file usually contains variables, modules, loops, and boolean operations that define a model in a repeatable way.

-That is important for searchers comparing formats: a SCAD file is not the same thing as an STL.
+That distinction matters because a SCAD file is not the same thing as an STL.
 The SCAD file is the editable source.
 The STL is the exported mesh that most slicers and printers expect.
-In practice, people often search for both because they want to tweak dimensions in code and then export the final part for printing.
+People search for both because they want to tweak dimensions in code, then export the final part for printing.

 Why OpenSCAD still works so well for AI CAD